alexholcombe/attentional-blink/README.md

 ####Instructions

-Our parietal patients had poor T1 performance of around 58% approximately (Vul et al.) correct.
-Their attentional blink curve looks different from the elderly controls ,but the lower T1 performance is a confound.
+**Motivation**: Our parietal patients had poor T1 performance of around 58% approximately (Vul et al.) correct.
+Their attentional blink curve looks different from the elderly controls, but the lower T1 performance is a confound.

-To reduce the T1 performance of a subject, we add noise to the letters.
+To reduce the T1 performance of a subject (elderly control in our case), we add noise to the letters.
 To determine the noise level needed to reduce performance to 58% correct, run AB.py and choose the staircase experiment.
+You are then prompted to modify the staircase parameters, if you like, before the staircase is run and the results plotted at the end, like this: